FAQ

 I explain how I recreated the historic scenes in The Immortal Life of Henrietta Lacks in the section titled “A Few Words About This Book,” (pages xiii-xiv) and in the Notes section (starting on page 346).
 But readers often contact me seeking more information about how I reported these stories, so below you will find further information not included in the book.

-Here you can watch a short video made by Educurious* in which I explain my reporting process in detail, and walk you through several scenes in the book to show how I researched and reconstructed them.
-This includes a detailed discussion of how I recreated Henrietta’s dialogue, which is something readers often ask about.
+In this video below made by Educurious,* I explain my reporting process in detail, and walk viewers through several scenes in the book to show how I researched and reconstructed them.
+This includes a detailed discussion of how I recreated Henrietta’s dialogue, which is something readers often ask about:

 And below you will find an excerpt from the book You Can’t Make This Stuff Up, by Lee Gutkind, for which he interviewed me and described my researching and fact checking process for the same scenes I mention above (which can be found on pages 13-17 of The Immortal Life of Henrietta Lacks):